matthewnitschke/Kavie/README.md

 ![kavie-banner](https://cloud.githubusercontent.com/assets/6363089/13166491/cafa75c2-d685-11e5-8be8-3f878a9454f7.png)

-## Why Kavie?
+## Kavie?
-Kavie is small and easy to use.
-Simply that.
+Kavie is a small and easy to use knockout js validation library.

 ## Installation
 You can download kavie from npm